 They have already received your follow up series, you’ve already given them some great advice.

-If you read a great book, or watched a great video that can be of interest to your prospects you can share it with them.
+If you read a great book, or watch a great video that can be of interest to your prospects you can share it with them.

 Practice makes perfect.
 Just do it.
 Send out a broadcast email every day, and over time it’ll become easier.
-Don’t worry that they’ll unsubscribe or complain.
+Don’t worry that they’re going to unsubscribe or complain.